Email Campaign

 How long should an email campaign be?

 Since most email campaigns are a single email or a short series of emails, within each email, the answer depends on what your contacts have signed up to receive from you.
-If it’s a newsletter, emails up 1,000+ words is not uncommon.
-But, if the emals are focused on ecommerce and the goal is to get the contact to make a pruchase, a copy length between 50-100 words can be effective.
+If it's a newsletter, emails up to 1,000+ words are not uncommon.
+But, if the emails are focused on e-commerce and the goal is to get the contact to make a purchase, a copy length between 50-100 words can be effective.

 How do you write a successful email campaign?